Attention spans are getting shorter, reading choice is getting bigger; which is why writers have to include five items on page one

 Start with Action

-Don’t start with the weather, the MC’s morning routine, or navel-gazing introspection with no context.
+Don’t start with the weather, the main character’s morning routine, or navel-gazing introspection with no context.
 Somebody needs to be doing something.
 It doesn’t have to be a war or Die Hard.
-Social satire Pride and Prejudice begins in a frenzy of speculation at the news at of the new tenant at Netherfield.
+The romance Pride and Prejudice begins in a frenzy of speculation at the news at of the new tenant at Netherfield.

 You don’t need to explain everything right way.
 Hint.
 Build suspense and a little mystery for the following pages.